B11007011/webview_flutter/frontend/README.md

 3. Create a Firestore database
 4. Generate a new web app configuration and add it to your .env.local file
 5. For server-side functionality, generate a service account key and add it to your .env.local file
+6. Deploy the security rules (see Troubleshooting section)

 ### GitHub Actions Setup